bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/De_Franchis/">Michele de Franchis</a>
 : An Italian mathematician who worked in algebraic geometry.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Archibald/">James Archibald</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Archibald/">Raymond Clare Archibald</a>
-: James Archibald graduated from Edinburgh University and eventually became headmaster of Dalry School Edinburgh.
+: Studied in Canada, at Harvard and at Strasbourg.
+He spent most of his career at Brown University in Rhode Island.
+His main interests were in the History of Mathematics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Takagi/">Teiji Takagi</a>
 : Takagi worked on class field theory, building on Heinrich Weber's work.